kslhuy/Slidingmode-for-UAV-PX4-/README.md

 # Slidingmode-sim
-A Simulation UAV with python ,Matlab , C++ for FX4 sliding mode control for positon control
+A Simulation UAV with python ,Matlab , C++ for FX4 sliding mode control for tracking trajectorie

 https://youtu.be/_yuPmf6i__c